yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL-HDD.rst

 RAM: 16 MB, Hynix HY57V283220T-7
 Wireless: integrated Broadcom BCM4306 802.11b/g Wireless LAN Controller
 Ethernet: 1x network controller, no switch
 IDE-Controller: Yes, PROMISE PDC20265R
-USB: 1x USB 1.1
+USB: 1x USB 1.1, second port possible (see "Second USB Port" on this page)
 Serial: no, but possible to add an external UART
-JTAG: no
+JTAG: yes
 }}}
 The boot_wait NVRAM variable is '''on''' by default.
 Resetting to factory defaults via reset button or mtd erase nvram is '''not safe''' on this unit.

 == Installation ==

-See  [:OpenWrtDocs/Hardware/Asus/Flashing: Hardware/Asus/Flashing].
+See  ["OpenWrtDocs/Hardware/Asus/Flashing"].

 '''WARNING:''' After installation, you must manually perform "nvram set wan_proto=none; nvram commit".
 Otherwise you will have a spurious dhcp client running on eth1, which is actually the LAN interface, and this can cause problems.
 See https://dev.openwrt.org/ticket/580 and http://forum.openwrt.org/viewtopic.php?pid=35411

 === IDE drivers and usage ===
 See IdeStorageHowTo then LocalFileSystemHowTo.

 === USB drivers and usage ===
 ==== USB storage ====
 See UsbStorageHowto then LocalFileSystemHowTo.
 For a second usb-port see in the hardware section.

 Run the following to install the modules and tools:

 {{{
   ipkg install kmod-usb-ohci kmod-usb-storage kmod-vfat kmod-usb-printer lsusb }}}
 Add the usb modules to '''/etc/modules''':

 {{{
 ...
 usbcore